-We live in an area where we have the benefit of a fairly high quality Junior College (formerly in the top 10 in the state-I think that status has dropped considerably over the last 10 years for a variety of reasons).
-For many students the decision to attend Junior College following high school affords them the opportunity to (1) save money for college transfer (2) work on taking basic classes that they would be required to take at any 4 year institution and (3) figure out what major they want to pursue by taking a variety of classes.
+We live in an area where we have the benefit of a fairly high quality Junior College.
+Many students the decision to attend Junior College following high school affords them the opportunity to (1) save money for college transfer (2) work on taking basic classes that they would be required to take at any 4 year institution and (3) figure out what major they want to pursue by taking a variety of classes.
 Exercising all of these options is, in my opinion, making good use of our local institution.
-However, my experience over the last 25 years with Santa Rosa Junior College has left me with a "bad taste in my mouth" regarding the college counseling that many student receive.
-Although SRJC's music department is planning to institute a "music major" complete with private lessons, I think the same fundamental flaws will continue to exist.
-These difficulties have to do with the establishment, not the music department or the transfer process.
+However, my experience over the last 30 years with Santa Rosa Junior College has left me with some reservations regarding the college counseling that many student receive while attending.
+Although SRJC's music department now has an applied music program and "music major" complete with private lessons, I think the same fundamental flaws will continue to exist, at times, in the counseling process outside the music department.
+These difficulties have to do with the counseling process, not the music department or the transfer process.

 Flaw #1